- Usually, the Removable Storage Devices folder appears on your desktop after using certain external storage or after editing photos.

-After editing some photos on their computer or after using an SD card as an additional drive, many users reported that a new folder, called Removable Storage Devices, suddenly appeared on their desktop.
+After editing some photos on their PC or after using an SD card as an additional drive, many users reported that a new folder, called Removable Storage Devices, suddenly appeared on the desktop.

 Although the exact reason why this folder appears is unknown, users have tried several ways to get rid of it without damaging the system.

-How to delete the Removable Storage Devices folder?
+How do I delete the Removable Storage Devices folder?

 This is the simplest and most commonsensical solution that many users applied to get rid of the folder.